 I’m Hendrik Morkel, the author of Hiking in Finland.
 A European by heart I live since 2002 in Finland, though my parents are Dutch & German.
 I started this blog in the spring of 2009, after reading many interesting outdoor blogs and being inspired by them.
 Seeing that there was no blog about backpacking in Finland which is in English, I took the duty upon myself to present this beautiful country and show what it has to offer to backpackers, climbers, bikepackers, skiers, cyclists and packrafters.
 You will read here about my adventures in Finland, Sweden, Norway and the rest of the world, as well as gear reviews, videos and interviews.

-Since 2010 I also write for various outdoor magazines.
-I’m a Gear and Contributing Editor at trekking Magazin and write for NORR, Alpin and klettern.
-I also write for English publications and my photos & writings can regularly be seen in Climb, Mountain Pro, Outhdoor Enthusiast Retailer, Adventure Travel and Outhdoor Enthusiast.
+Since 2010 I write for various outdoor magazines and websites.
+I have written and photographed for NORR, Alpin, klettern, trekking Magazin, Bike & Travel, Climb, Snow Enthusiast, Mountain Pro, Outhdoor Enthusiast and Adventure Travel.
 I also have published my first book, a guide book about the Pirkan Taival Trail and am working on my second guide book.

 Content on hikinginfinland.com must not be used without the permission of Hendrik Morkel.
 All photos and texts are ©Hendrik Morkel unless otherwise noted.
 Please write an email if you want to use something from the website.